Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 Name|nvarchar(100)
 Artist|nvarchar(100)

-And if we were to look at the data in _Songs_, it would look something like:
+And if we were to look at the data in _Songs_, it could look something like:

 ID|Name|Artist
 ---|---|---